HunterGhost27/Scribe-Scrolls-and-Skillbooks/README.md

 * **Q: Does this work with modded skill books and scrolls?**
 * ***A***: ~~I'm sorry, No. The mod just contains recipes for base-game skills and scrolls because I had to create the recipes for each scroll and skill by hand.
 This was pretty much my first mod and I don't know of a better way to make crafting recipes.
 So you can't scribe modded skill books and scrolls unless I or someone else makes these crafting recipes for them.
 I might be willing to do it if I find the time and motivation; and the permission of the respective mod-authors.~~
 * **YES!** Thanks to amazing script-extender the mod can now dynamically generate scribing recipes for modded scrolls and skillbooks.
+T&C apply.

 ----------